DaffaFauzan/MALIKA/README.md

 ## Android
 ### Steps To Clone Project
 1. Pull the project from android  or download from this link https://github.com/DaffaFauzan/MALIKA.git
-2. Open In Androd studio
+2. Open In Android studio

 ### Featured Technologies